2100, Residence

 • Daily.
 Use this method when there is less than one full representative calendar month of self-employment income, and the source or frequency of the income is unknown or inconsistent.

-Determine if the self-employment income is annual or seasonal, since that will determine the length of the projection period.
+Determine if the self-employment income is annual or seasonal to determine the length of the projection period.
+The projection period is:

 Determine the costs of producing self-employment income by accepting the deductions listed on the 1040 U.S. Individual Income Tax Return or by allowing the following deductions: